pavan-kumar-s/tpp/README.md

 **Action:** We will incorporate this information into Appendix Section A.11 in the revised manuscript to enhance transparency and reproducibility.
 We also commit to open-sourcing the full codebase to support the reproducibility of all experiments reported in the manuscript.

+# Reply 2

+Thank you for the authors’ response.
+The authors have made efforts during the rebuttal period.
+However, compared to the previous version, the presentation of this paper still requires significant improvement (W1).
+In particular, for a long paper, simply including the main results is insufficient.
+Additionally, for some phenomena identified in the main results, there seems to be a lack of critical analysis (W2).
+Furthermore, this cycle submission appears to be missing the error analysis mentioned in the previous cycle.

+Given these weaknesses, I cannot be confident that minor revisions in the camera-ready version will address these issues, at least not sufficiently at this point.

+In addition, I have two additional questions:

+Could you provide the rationale for using the isomorphic accuracy metric, along with relevant citations?
+In Table 2, do HippoRAG, KAG, and BrowseNet all use the same backbone model?
+Could you provide the implementation details for these?
+In conclusion, at this stage, I have decided not to increase my original score.
+Thank you！

+We sincerely thank the reviewer for their continued engagement and thoughtful feedback.
+We address each point below in turn:

+1) **Error analysis:**
+We respectfully clarify that the error analysis requested in the previous review cycle has been included in the current submission.
+Specifically: Appendix Section A.8 and Table 11 provide a detailed manual evaluation of 100 randomly selected questions from the MuSiQue dataset where the BrowseNet pipeline received a zero F1 score.
+This error analysis is conducted in a component-wise fashion, aligning with the architecture of our pipeline: Knowledge Graph Construction, Query Subgraph Extraction, Semantic Retrieval and Answer Generation

+Each stage is analyzed to isolate sources of error and suggest directions for future improvement.
+We will ensure this analysis is more prominently referenced in the main paper to avoid any ambiguity.

+2) **Rationale behind using isomorphic accuracy:**
+The isomorphic accuracy metric is used to evaluate the structural fidelity of the query decomposition step, which is central to the BrowseNet pipeline.
+Specifically, the subgraph generated from the input query defines the reasoning chain to be followed across passages.
+To assess the correctness of this structure, we use graph isomorphism to compare the predicted subgraph against the ground-truth subgraph provided in benchmark datasets (e.g., MuSiQue).
+While we acknowledge that isomorphic accuracy is a binary and strict measure sensitive to even a single edge mismatch, it provides a rigorous way to evaluate whether the intended reasoning structure is faithfully recovered.
+Moreover, the use of graph isomorphism is well-established in the broader knowledge graph and graph neural network literature, where it is commonly used to assess structural equivalence [1,2].
+We adopt this standard to offer a reliable proxy for reasoning path fidelity in multi-hop question answering.

+**References:**
+1) Dupty, M. H., Dong, Y., & Lee, W. S. (2024).
+PF-GNN: Differentiable particle filtering based approximation of universal graph representations. arXiv preprint arXiv:2401.17752.
+2) Wang, Y., Tang, W., Sun, H., Zhuang, Z., Fu, X., Wang, J., ... & Liao, J. (2024).
+Understanding and Guiding Weakly Supervised Entity Alignment with Potential Isomorphism Propagation. arXiv preprint arXiv:2402.03025.

+4) **Details of backbone model used in the benchmark pipelines:**
+Regarding the backbone models used in Table 2:
+HippoRAG-2: Uses GPT-4o-mini, following the original experimental setup of the paper.
+KAG: Uses DeepSeek-Chat, as reported in its original manuscript.
+BrowseNet: For fair comparison, we reproduced results using both models (GPT-4o-mini and DeepSeek-Chat) and report results accordingly (Refer response to Weakness-2).

+Our findings show that BrowseNet achieves state-of-the-art performance regardless of the LLM backbone, further reinforcing the robustness of our approach.

 # Reviewer BHPP:
 We thank the reviewer for their valuable feedback.
 We will revise the manuscript to incorporate all reviewer comments in the camera-ready submission.